Mthee01/Municipal-Services-App/replit.md

 ## Recent Changes

+✓ June 24, 2025: Restricted technician assignment to tech managers only
+- Removed technician assignment capability from call center agent dashboard
+- Call center agents can now only monitor and export issue reports
+- Added clear messaging that assignments are managed by technical managers
+- Maintained issue visibility but restricted assignment actions to proper role

 ✓ June 24, 2025: Enhanced real-time citizen issue visibility
 - Implemented 5-second auto-refresh for call center and tech manager dashboards
 - Added visual highlighting for new citizen issues (within 1 hour)